-Red Tab Foundation: The Red Tab Foundation is a public, nonprofit foundation funded by employees, shareholders and retirees that assists LS&Co. employees, retirees and their families when they face problems caused by unexpected financial hardship.
+Red Tab Foundation: The Red Tab Foundation is a public, nonprofit foundation funded by employees, shareholders and retirees that assists LS&Co. employees, retirees and their families when they face unexpected financial hardship.

 Suppliers or vendors: These are independent third parties with which we have a direct contractual relationship to produce our apparel and accessories.
 They make up our Tier 1 supply base and include both “cut and sew” suppliers and laundries, more broadly referred to as factories.
-All our suppliers operate their own businesses and manage their own facilities.
-They are expected to operate in compliance with our Global Sourcing and Operating Guidelines, Sustainability Guidebook, Restricted Substances List (RSL) and detailed Terms of Engagement.
+All of our suppliers operate their own businesses and manage their own facilities.
+They are expected to operate in compliance with our Supplier Sustainability Guidebook, Product Safety by Design Framework for Restricted Substances List (RSL) and Supplier Code of Conduct.
 Tier 2 includes those facilities where our Tier 1 suppliers get their fabric, threads, buttons and other materials, commonly referred to as “fabric mills” or simply “mills.”

-Owned-and-operated factories: These include LS&Co.’s two factories in Plock, Poland, and Cape Town (Epping), South Africa, where our products are made.
+Company-operated factories: These include LS&Co.’s two factories in Plock, Poland, and Cape Town (Epping), South Africa.

-This sustainability report was informed by the Global Reporting Initiative (GRI) Standards (2020) as well as the Sustainability Accounting Standards Board (SASB) Standard (2018) for the Apparel, Accessories & Footwear industry.
+This sustainability report was informed by the Global Reporting Initiative (GRI) Standards (2021), the Task Force on Climate-related Financial Disclosures (TCFD), as well as the Sustainability Accounting Standards Board (SASB) Standard (2022) for the Apparel, Accessories & Footwear industry.
 Progress on relevant metrics from the SASB Multiline and Specialty Retailers Distributors Standard and the SASB E-Commerce Standard is also included.

-This report also reflects our commitment to the 10 principles of the United Nations Global Compact (UNGC), which addresses human rights, labor, environment, and anti-corruption for business.
+This report reflects our commitment to the 10 principles of the United Nations Global Compact (UNGC), which addresses human rights, labor, environment and anti-corruption for business.
 Likewise, we are a signatory to the UNGC CEO Water Mandate.
-This report serves as our 2021 Communication on Progress (COP) for both the UNGC and the CEO Water Mandate.
+This report serves as our 2022 Communication on Progress (COP) for both the UNGC and the CEO Water Mandate.

 LS&Co. supports the UN Sustainable Development Goals (SDGs), which provide a global framework for advancing sustainability.
 Throughout this report, we have included relevant SDG icons to indicate the places where our work aligns with specific SDGs.

 Annual sustainability reporting is not the only way we share our sustainability journey.
 We maintain a suite of sustainability policies, resources and commitments.
 We are aligned with the Transparency Pledge as part of our commitment to meaningful corporate accountability.
-In 2005, we were one of the first apparel companies to publish a list of our manufacturing suppliers, representing 100% of our Tier 1 suppliers.
-In 2018, we also became one of the first apparel companies to publish a list of fabric mills — our Tier 2 suppliers.
-LS&Co. suppliers can also be viewed through the Open Apparel Registry, the open map of global apparel facilities.
+We publish the list of our manufacturing suppliers which represent 100% of our Tier 1 suppliers, as well as the majority of our fabric mills — our Tier 2 suppliers.
+LS&Co. suppliers can be viewed through the Open Apparel Registry.